snooppr/snoop/README.en.md

-                        Include only the selected region in the search, it is permissible to use the '-o' option several times, for example, '-o US -o UA' search for USA and Ukraine --country, -c         Sort 'print/record_results' by country,
+                        Include only the selected region in the search, it is permissible to use the '-o' option several times, for example, '-o US -o UA' search for USA and Ukraine --country-sort, -c    Sort 'print/record_results' by country,
                         not alphabetically
   --time-out , -t <digit>
                         Set maximum time allocation for waiting for a response